Full time-dependent counting statistics of highly entangled biphoton states: Abstract

 \section{Abstract}

 Highly entangled biphoton states, generated by spontaneous parametric processes, find wide applications in many experimental realizations.
 There is an increasing demand for accurate prediction of their time-dependent detection.
-Unlike approaches that have emerged so far, this article presents a new approach providing full time-dependent counting statistics in terms of efficiently computable formulas, valid for a wide range of entanglement and easily applicable to a modular array of arbitrary optical components and external influences.
-The usefulness and novelty of this approach are demonstrated on phase-time coding, where the detuning of the interferometers affecting Franson interference is investigated.
-The detailed description represents a powerful tool to assess this impact, which could not be provided before.
+Unlike approaches that have emerged so far, this paper presents an approach providing full time-dependent counting statistics in terms of efficiently computable formulas, valid for a wide range of entanglement and arbitrary interaction times.
+General spatial modes are taken into account to describe free space and fiber propagation.
+The time intervals that correspond to the statistics are classified according to their widths.
+Apart from large and small widths compared to the temporal correlation width, intermediate interval widths give access to accidental correlations between separated time intervals.
+Moreover, the approach is easily applicable to a modular array of arbitrary optical components and external influences.
+This is demonstrated on phase-time coding, where the detuning of the interferometers affecting Franson interference is investigated.
+An acceptable range for the detuning is estimated, such that the security of the key is not compromised.